[blog]_[ Best Practices To Improve Your PPC Landing Page ]_[Blog Pictures]

 When it comes to ecommerce, Google Shopping is a great way to get your products in front of the right people at the right time.
 At some point however, this can become ineffective so how can you use Google and its tools to grow the volume of sales in a way which works for your business?

 Google Shopping allows you to advertise hundreds of thousands of products matching users’ search queries to product attributes within the feed.
-When dealing with this amount of products, it’s easy to get lost in the structure of shopping campaigns and how to segment them out effectively, especially as Google’s standard subdivisions only really include “Brand” and “Product Category.”
+When dealing with this amount of products, it’s easy to get lost in the structure of PMax and Shopping campaigns and how to segment them out effectively, especially as Google’s standard subdivisions only really include “Brand” and “Product Category.”
 Whilst these are great from a top level, they don’t offer the amount of detail or internal insights required to create an effective shopping strategy.

 Custom Labels

 Custom Labels allow you to group together products in ways which aren’t covered by Google’s own attributes.
+They’re essentially a custom attribute that can you use as you see fit.
 It provides greater flexibility in subdividing products and setting up the campaigns to work in your favour, based on different scenarios within your business.
 To do this you have 5 different “custom label” attributes to use, which means that you can mix and match different ones together to be really granular in your targeting.
 This can be set up in your existing shopping feed by adding the additional fields with the relevant information.

 There are multiple ways that you can segment custom labels out, but here I will touch on five that have worked well in my experience.